-EARLY CHILDHOOD DEVELOPMENT ASSOCIATE IN APPLIED SCIENCE DEGREE

-Purpose: This curriculum is designed to enable graduates to qualify as directors, assistant directors, teachers, assistant teachers or as classroom aides in programs for young children.
-The curriculum has been established to provide competency in areas proposed by the professional child development community: ability to set up a safe and healthy learning environment, skills to advance the physical and intellectual competence of young children and to build positive self-concepts and individual strengths, the ability to organize and sustain positive functioning of children and adults in a group in a learning environment, to coordinate the home and out-of-home child rearing practices and expectations, and to carry out the supplementary responsibilities related to programs for children.
+EARLY CHILDHOOD DEVELOPMENT ASSOCIATE IN APPLIED SCIENCE DEGREE established to provide competency in areas proposed by the professional child development community: ability to set up a safe and healthy learning environment, skills to advance the physical and intellectual competence of young children and to build positive self-concepts and individual strengths, the ability to organize and sustain positive functioning of children and adults in a group in a learning environment, to coordinate the home and out-of-home child rearing practices and expectations, and to carry out the supplementary responsibilities related to programs for children.
 In addition, this curriculum will prepare students for national assessment by the Child Development Associate Consortium.